Smith and the Western Illinois Leathernecks take on conference foe SIU-Edwardsville - WTOP News

 Edwardsville, Illinois; Thursday, 9 p.m.
 EST

-The Cougars have gone 4-1 at home.
-SIU-Edwardsville is 3-4 against opponents over .500.
+The Cougars are 4-1 in home games.
+SIU-Edwardsville is 3-4 against opponents with a winning record.

-The Leathernecks are 1-1 against OVC opponents.
-Western Illinois is 3-0 in games decided by less than 4 points.
+The Leathernecks are 1-1 in conference games.
+Western Illinois has a 3-5 record in games decided by 10 or more points.

-SIU-Edwardsville is shooting 42.6% from the field this season, 1.3 percentage points lower than the 43.9% Western Illinois allows to opponents.
-Western Illinois averages 70.9 points per game, 3.8 more than the 67.1 SIU-Edwardsville gives up.
+SIU-Edwardsville averages 73.9 points per game, 4.8 more points than the 69.1 Western Illinois gives up.
+Western Illinois averages 70.9 points per game, 3.8 more than the 67.1 SIU-Edwardsville allows to opponents.

-The Cougars and Leathernecks face off Thursday for the first time in conference play this season.
+The Cougars and Leathernecks match up Thursday for the first time in OVC play this season.

-TOP PERFORMERS: Ray’Sean Taylor is scoring 17.0 points per game and averaging 4.8 rebounds for the Cougars.
+TOP PERFORMERS: Taylor is scoring 17.0 points per game and averaging 4.8 rebounds for the Cougars.

 LAST 10 GAMES: Cougars: 6-4, averaging 74.7 points, 37.4 rebounds, 15.6 assists, 5.9 steals and 4.2 blocks per game while shooting 44.3% from the field.
 Their opponents have averaged 66.0 points per game.